 Also, don’t worry about the audience with your first blog.

 Don’t panic thinking “OMG!
-What will he think about what I wrote?”
+What will they think about what I wrote?”

 Well.
 Since you are a new blogger, there are very high chances no one will care about what you write.

 Even if they did.
-Don’t go bananas thinking what they will think.
+Don’t go bananas thinking what they are thinking.

 You are just starting.
-Within few months, they will be waiting for your blogs.
+If you are good – within a few months, they will be waiting for your blogs.

 How do I get ideas to write a blog?